ssloy/ssloy.github.io/docs/tinyrenderer/camera.md

 ### Perspective deformation

 In the last chapter we saw that we can decompose a central projection into a perspective deformation of the space followed by an orthographic projection.
-For a camera located at $(0, 0, f)$ on the $z$-axis the perspective deformation can be computed as follows:
+For a camera with focal length $f$ located on the $z$-axis, the perspective deformation can be computed as follows:

 ```cpp
 vec3 persp(vec3 v) {